RottenKiwiz/git-user-activity/README.md

 # git-user-activity
-Returning a Github Users activity
+Returning a GitHub user's activity

 ## How to run:
 1. Make sure Java version 21 is installed